abhishek970/FTP-server-using-python3/README.md

 --then run these server and client codes
 --It any problem occurs feel free to contact.

-This project has been done for the purpose of "Computer Networks Lab" in B.tech.
  You are free to use and change the codes.